cabforum/forum/SCWG-charter.md

 (3) its membership-qualifying software product ceases to use a list of CA certificates or public keys, root store, or similar mechanism to trust only CA certificates that have audit statements demonstrating ongoing compliance with the TLS BRs;

-(4) it ceases to provide public documentation explaining which list(s) of CA certificates or public keys, root store(s), or simliar mechanisms are used for determining whether a certificate chain is valid and trusted;
+(4) it ceases to provide public documentation explaining which list(s) of CA certificates or public keys, root store(s), or similar mechanisms are used for determining whether a certificate chain is valid and trusted;

 (5) it ceases to provide public documentation explaining the steps that Certificate Issuers need to take in order to have their CA certificates trusted or distrusted by the membership-qualifying software product; **_or_**